 Welcoming Seniors’ Spaces

-Welcoming Seniors’ Spaces was built and funded on the premise that seniors’ programs, services and gathering spaces already exits.
+Welcoming Seniors’ Spaces was built and funded on the premise that seniors’ programs, services and gathering spaces already exist.
 However, previous research revealed that seniors 75+ are often excluded from participation on the basis of barriers such as income, language or culture, physical or mental health challenges.
 Based on the success of the existing Outreach Ambassador Program at Burnaby Neighbourhood House, we believe that reduction of isolation in this target group is possible by implementing four approaches.

 - Collaborate with our partners, share resources and best practices

 - Train seniors as outreach volunteers to help us reach isolated seniors

 - Collaborate with our seniors (volunteers and clients) to help us shape the seniors’ programs which help us to gather quantitative and qualitative data.

 These approaches will support all service providers in creating senior-friendly communities and increase the proportion of seniors who feel connected to family and friends.